-Playa Chac-Mool – KM 10
+9. Playa Chac-Mool – KM 10

 Under these programs, the beach guardians of each hotel will make sure to protect the part of the beach where the turtles deposited their eggs and will pick up newly hatched turtles when the time comes and release them back into the sea, normally from July through September.

-As I mentioned earlier, this beach is connected to the Coco Bongo beach.
+As I mentioned earlier, this beach is connected to Coco Bongo beach.
 As such, it has all the same benefits, including access to a ton of restaurants and lively nightlife.

-Playa Marlin – KM 13
+10. Playa Marlyn – KM 1

-Playa Marlin is one of the highest rated, and one of the best beaches in Cancun.
+Playa Marlyn is one of the highest-rated, and one of the best beaches in Cancun.
 You should definitely visit this one.
 There are lots of hotels all along this beach, which is why it’s kept immaculately clean.

 Those of you who love their peace and quiet will also love this beach.
 Playa Marlin is so wide that it’s pretty easy to find a serene spot, even on the busiest days.

 I have to mention that you should be very careful when swimming here.
-The currents can get very strong and there’s a lot of undertows.
+The currents can get very strong and there are a lot of undertows.